qvacua/vimr/README.md

 UPDATE
 ------

 We recently, June 2016, started to migrate the MacVim backend (VimR-MacVim) to a NeoVim backend.
+Well, it's a complete rewrite in Swift for which we use Objective-C when appropriate.
 We experimented with NeoVim a bit ([nvox](https://github.com/qvacua/nvox)) and now we are confident enough to think that VimR can be backed by NeoVim.
-It will take some time though till the transition is complete.
+It will take some time though till the transition/rewrite is complete.
 Bear with us!

 If you want to build VimR-MacVim, use the [macvim/master](https://github.com/qvacua/vimr/tree/macvim/master) branch.